pigstye/ForensicsHelp/README.md

     open-matches -- opens the files found with sls

 ## Installation
-Open PowerShell as administrator in the directory where the ForensicHelp resides and run
+Open PowerShell as administrator in the directory where the ForensicHelp directory resides and run
     import-module ForensicsHelp -force